eugene-eeo/gpdb/README.rst

 -----

-- Model network 'partitions', where each nodes belong to evenly sized, connected clusters that can only communicate amongst one another, and have one link to another cluster.
+- Model network 'partitions', where each nodes belong to evenly sized clusters that can only communicate amongst one another, and have one link to another cluster.
 However the messages sent within and across clusters are also subject to bandwidth **B**.
+This is more realistic as we tend to have a network topology of multiple 'clusters' when we want to use gossip protocols.
 - Optimise code - perhaps write it in Rust?
 - More results.